coli-saar/am-transition-parser/README.md

     This will test `<your model>` on the `current_test` set and compute *ExactMatch* (the exact match accuracy on the logical forms) and *EditDistance*.

     __Notes:__
-        -The performance on the real test set (in distribution) should be close to 100; the performance on the generalization set will be lower.
+        - The performance on the real test set (in distribution) should be close to 100; the performance on the generalization set will be lower.
         - Curiously, parsing on GPU is not a problem for Saarland servers.

 6. __Misc:__